 We have entered into change of control agreements with all of our executive officers, other than Mr. Hammer, whose employment agreement sets forth the protections upon a change of control described above.
 Each of these agreements provide that if a change in control of our company occurs and the employment of any of the officers is terminated for reasons other than for cause, or if the officer terminates his employment within 60 days of a material diminution in his salary or duties or the relocation of his employment following a change in control of our company, then all equity awards held by the officer shall immediately become exercisable or vested.
 In addition, the change of control agreements with Messrs.
-Bunte and Miceli provide that if a change in control of our company occurs and the employment of either of these officers is terminated for reasons other than for cause within two years of the change in control, or if the officer terminates his employment within 60 days of a material diminution in his salary or duties or the relocation of his employment within two years following a change in control of our company, then the officer shall be entitled to (1) a lump sum severance payment equal to one and a half times the sum of the officer's annual base salary at the time of the change in control, and (2) health insurance coverage for the officer and his dependents for an 18 month period.
+Bunte and Miceli provide that if a change in control, or if the officer terminates his employment within 60 days of a material diminution in his salary or duties or the relocation of his employment of reasons other than for cause with Messrs.
+Bunte and Miceli provide that if a change in control, or if the officer terminates his employment within 60 days of a material diminution in his salary or duties or the relocation of his employment within 60 days of a material diminution in his salary or duties or the relocation of his employment within two years following a change in control of our company, then the officer shall be entitled to (1) a lump sum severance payment equal to one and a half times the sum of the officer's annual base salary at the time of the change in control and all bonus payments made to the officer during the one-year period preceding the date of the change in control, and (2) health insurance coverage for the officer and his dependents for an 18 month period.
 The change of control agreements with Messrs.
 Carolan, Miiller and West have substantially identical provisions that provide for a lump sum severance payment equal to the officer's annual base salary at the time of the change in control and health insurance coverage for the officer and his dependents for a 12 month period.

 The change of control agreements with Messrs.
 Bunte and Miceli provide that, for an 18 month period following the termination of employment, the officers may not engage in, or have any interest in, or manage or operate any company or other business (whether as a director, officer, employee, partner, equity holder, consultant or otherwise) that engages in any business which then competes with any of our businesses, other than beneficial ownership of up to five percent of the outstanding voting stock of a publicly traded company.
 The agreements also prohibit Messrs.
 Bunte and Miceli from inducing any of our employees to terminate their employment with us or to become employed by any of our competitors during the 18 month period.
 Messrs.
-Carolan, Miller and West are subject to substantially identical non-competition and non-solicitation provisions for a one-year period following the termination of employment.
+Carolan, Miiller and West are subject to substantially identical non-competition and non-solicitation provisions for a one-year period following the termination of employment.